 Hydration Awareness: Tips to Avoid Doggie Dehydration & Heat Stroke

-July is National Pet Hydration Month, and for good reason: it’s right in the center of the boiling hot summer, when heat stroke is of primary concern.
+July is National Pet Hydration Month, and for good reason: it’s right in the center of the boiling hot summer when heat stroke is of primary concern.
 But ensuring your dog gets enough water is always important.
-Unsurprisingly, the reasons dogs need water are the same reasons humans need water: to stay healthy, aid in digestion, and keep the body cool.
+Unsurprisingly, dogs need water for the same reasons humans need water: to stay healthy, aid digestion, and keep the body cool.
 It’s important to note that dogs have bodies that aren’t great at dissipating heat, especially compared to people.
 While we can sweat, dogs only pant, which isn’t very effective… especially in the hot summer months.
 Making sure they have enough water is a must.

 How Do I Know My Dog is Getting Enough Water?

 The best way is to monitor your dog’s water intake directly (we’ll have more on that later).
 But generally, it’s easier to determine if your dog isn’t getting enough to drink.
 Below, we’ll cover everything you need to know in terms of your dog’s water intake, because we realize how important it is to keep your furbaby safe and healthy.

 According to the American Kennel Society, there are a handful of signs to look for that may mean your dog needs water ASAP.
 If you’re worried or your dog doesn’t seem to be improving after drinking, it’s best to contact your vet.

 - They’re pacing or looking around: It’s possible your dog is looking for water, especially if their bowl is empty or missing.

 - They don’t seem themselves: If they seem overtired, upset, or sick, it may be a sign of dehydration.

 - Their gums, nose, and mouth are dry: If their gums look pale, this is also an indicator they need water.